tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 ### Overview

 Rollups are a scalability mechanism for layer 2.
-They allow to offload heavy computation from a main blockchain into a side-chain.
+They allow offloading heavy computation from a main blockchain into a side-chain.
 Rollups can bundle a large amount of transactions into a single transaction into layer 1.

 There are two approaches to rollups:
 * **Optimistic Rollups**:
     * All transactions are assumed valid by default, but they can be challenged by any party (via submitting a _fraud proof_) if considered fraudulent or erroneous.
     * Stakes on both the rollup submitter and the challenger aligns incentives so that a single honest party can force the side-chain to behave correctly.
-    * In the case of a dispute, the work done in the rollup must be computed (totally in a non-interactive approach, or partially in a interactive one) in the layer 1 to decide if the transaction is correct or not and execute the stake slashing and rewarding for the parties involved.
+    * In the case of a dispute, the work done in the rollup must be computed (totally in a non-interactive approach, or partially in an interactive one) in the layer 1 to decide if the transaction is correct or not and execute the stake slashing and rewarding for the parties involved.
     * Requires long wait times for transaction confirmation to allow for a challenge window, usually around 1 week.
-There are currently efforts being made to allow fast withdrawals via liquitidy exits.
+There are currently efforts being made to allow fast withdrawals via liquidity exits.
 * **Zero-knoledge Rollups**:
-    * Submits _validity proofs_ with the rollup into layer 1, so that the computation can be immediatly considered valid without redoing all the work in the rollup.
+    * Submits _validity proofs_ with the rollup into layer 1, so that the computation can be immediately considered valid without redoing all the work in the rollup.
-    * This approach makes it innecessary to implement a dispute mechanism or a challenge window.
+    * This approach makes it unnecessary to implement a dispute mechanism or a challenge window.
     * The main con is that validity proofs are hard to create and very application specific at the moment.

 This document describes an implementation of **Optimistic Rollups** in the Tari network.